Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 Next, we will introduce how to obtain result in synchronous and asynchronous task and the coding of call function in asynchronous task.
 The complete source code will be provide in the end of page.
+The important things are：

+* When define the job function, told OneFlow synchronous or asynchronous by return value.

+* The data type of return value is select in  `oneflow.typing` (We called it `flow.typing`).

+* When called the job functions，there is a difference between synchronous and asynchronous.

 ## Obtain result in synchronous